der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsApp.md

 [AdGroupSelector](./AdGroupSelector)|The selector of all ad groups in the current account.

 ## <a name="campaigns"></a>campaigns
-Returns a selector of all campaigns in the current account.
+Returns a selector of all campaigns in this account.